Modeling and Discovering Direct Causes for Predictive Models: Introduction

-In this work, we consider a setup (in Figure~\ref{sfig:intro-eg0}) where the predictive models are treated as ``black boxes'', meaning that their behaviors are not interpretable by humans.
+In this work, we consider a setup (in Figure~\ref{sfig:intro-eg0}) where the predictive models are treated as ``black boxes'' with configurations unknown to humans.
 This happens, for instance, when the model parameters are not publicly available or when the models (e.g., deep neural networks) are too complex to be transparent; see, e.g.,~\citep{cacm/Lipton18,Caruana15,Kohoutová20}.
-To model the input-output behavior of predictive models under this setup, we introduce a class of causal graphs that represent the predictive models as causal mechanisms.\footnote{The idea of treating machine learning models as causal mechanisms was mentioned briefly in~\citep{pods/Darwiche20}.
-This work formalizes the idea and studies the problem of discovering direct causes based on the formulation.
-We allow causal mechanisms to exhibit uncertainties in this work.} This type of modeling appears to be different from the conventional approach yet effectively captures the data-generating process of the predictions.
-To illustrate the subtlety, consider an example where a predictive model is used to predict a patient's Disease ($D$) based on their Age ($A$), Symptom ($S$), and Medication ($M$).
-Without bearing in mind that \(D\) is a prediction from \(\{A, S, M\}\), one may model the interactions among variables using the graph \(G\) shown in Figure~\ref{sfig:intro-eg1}.
-However, \(G\) does not capture the data generating process of \(D\), and it becomes erroneous if we use \(G\) to answer causal queries.
-For example, we would falsely conclude that an intervention on Symptom ($S$) does not affect the predictions on Disease (\(D\)).
-Instead, Figure~\ref{sfig:intro-eg2} depicts the true causal graph in which the predictive model is converted into a causal mechanism for \(D\).
-As we will see later, this conversion technique can be applied to model all predictive models.
+To model the input-output behavior of predictive models under this setup, we introduce a class of causal graphs that represent predictive models using causal mechanisms.\footnote{The idea of treating machine learning models as causal mechanisms was mentioned briefly in~\citep{pods/Darwiche20}.
+In this work, we allow the causal mechanisms to exhibit uncertainties and consider the problem of discovering causal mechanisms from data.} This type of modeling appears to be different from the conventional approach yet effectively captures the data-generating process of the predictions.
+To illustrate, consider an example where a model is used to predict a patient's Symptom ($S$) based on their Age ($A$), Disease ($D$), and Prescription ($P$).
+Without bearing in mind that \(S\) is predicted from a model with inputs \(\{A, D, P\}\), one might construct the causal graph in Figure~\ref{sfig:intro-eg1} to model the interactions among variables.
+The graph, however, fails to capture the data generating process of \(S\), as illustrated by the mistaken conclusion that an intervention on \(P\) has no effect on the prediction for \(S.\) On the other hand, if we convert the predictive model into a causal mechanism for \(S,\) we attain the graph in Figure~\ref{sfig:intro-eg2} which correctly reveals the causal relations in this setup.
+As we will show later, all predictive models can be represented as causal graphs in this manner.
+This type of modeling is particularly useful when building causal graphs for large systems, where a predictive model, viewed as a system component, can be simply represented as a mechanism within the graph.